NRCS and Lower Elkhorn NRD logos

 Current planning efforts started in late August 2023 and are anticipated to be complete in early 2025.

-• LENRD has assembled a Study Advisory Team (SAT), comprised of community representatives, property owners, and residents of the watershed, to help guide the development of the plan.
+• LENRD assembled a Study Advisory Team (SAT), comprised of community representatives, property owners, and residents of the watershed, to help guide the development of the plan.
+As of June 2024, the project team has met with the SAT six times to gather input and share information.

 • Project area stakeholders and the public will continue to be invited to provide input on the developing the plan at several project milestones.